M-F-Tushar/Blog-Website/README.md

 CREATE POLICY "Allow authenticated users to delete" ON recommendations FOR DELETE TO authenticated USING (true);

 CREATE POLICY "Allow authenticated users to update" ON site_settings FOR UPDATE TO authenticated USING (true);
+CREATE POLICY "Allow authenticated users to update" ON profile_settings FOR UPDATE TO authenticated USING (true);
 ```

 ### Create Admin User